jceaser/sun/README.md

 	let noon: String = s.solarnoon(when: Date()) //JSON string let setting: String = s.sunset(when: Date()) //JSON string

+Versions:
-Written and compiled with XCode Version 13.2.1 (13C100).
+* Written and compiled with XCode Version 13.2.1 (13C100).
+* Written under Swift version of 5.5.2 was used.

 ## License

 There is a "donut hole" of licenses here.
 All files but one are under [BSD 2-Clause License][bsd2].
-The exception is the [SunData.swift][sun-file] file which seams to be in the [public domain][public-domain].

-BSD
+The exception is the [SunData.swift][sun-file] file.
+SunData.swift is based on work from others and that code has no posted license being offered to the internet in an instructional manor, meaning that it is probably in the [public domain][public-domain].
+It is this project's believe that any derived work on that file can not be locked down to any license.

 [bsd2]: /LICENSE "BSD 2-Clause License"
 [public-domain]: https://en.wikipedia.org/wiki/Public_domain "Public Domain Information"